Born in Bangalore, India, on the 7th of February 1821, the son of Sergeant William Bainton of the 13th Light Dragoons and his wife, Elizabeth.

 "I had a brother who lost a leg and was taken prisoner and afterwards died at Simpheropol.
 I received a letter from him stating how kind the Russians were and how well he had been looked after by the Sisters of Mercy.
 His name was William Baynton."

-See also the records of 1228 Harry Powell and 597 Thomas Perry, 8th Hussars.
+See also the record of 597 Thomas Perry, 8th Hussars.